 Our priority is to prevent people from losing their homes in the first place.
 Our aim is to make sure that anyone at risk of homelessness is aware of, and has access to the services they may need to prevent it.

-They do this by helping people to manage their finances, talking to their landlords, putting them in touch with other services that could help them, and identifying other suitable accommodation if all else fails.
+The team help people to manage their finances, talk to their landlords, mediate between families and friends, putt them in touch with other services that could help them, and identify other suitable accommodation if all else fails.

 As part of our five-year plan, we are already improving the homeless prevention advice available in the city, both online and from other sources.
-We are working with partner organisations to do this.
+We recently launched the MyHOME app and website.
+People can use the online service to get simple advice and support from an officer to review cases.

-We have appointed a homeless prevention officer to improve the links between housing and health, domestic violence and children’s services.
-And we are talking to private landlords about removing barriers that stop them renting to people on benefits, and only offering six month tenancies.
+We are also talking to private landlords about improving our access to private rented accommodation, including removing barriers that stop them renting to people on benefits, and only offering six-month tenancies.

 If we can’t prevent people from losing their homes, or if people come to us who are already homeless, we have a range of services in place to help them.